-- Operate and promote a School Breakfast Program; - Arrange bus schedules and utilize methods to serve school breakfasts that encourage participation. - Notify parents and students of the availability of the School Breakfast Program.
+- Arrange bus schedules and utilize methods to serve school breakfasts that encourage participation. - Notify parents and students of the availability of the School Breakfast Program.

 School food service staff, at the school or district level, will ensure compliance with nutrition policies within school food service areas and will report on this matter to the superintendent.
 In addition, the school district will report on the most recent USDA School Meals Initiative (SMI) review findings and any resulting changes.
 If the district has not received a SMI review from the state agency within the past three years, the district will request from the state agency that a SMI review be scheduled as soon as possible.